 - Covering greenhouses with long-wave, infared-absorbing plastic film may help by reducing greenhouse cooling at night.
 Other coverings that increase the blue:UV ratio can inhibit sporulation of some Botrytis isolates but is highly variable between crops and isolates of the fungus.

-- The use of ethylene blockers (EthylBloc or Ethylene Buster) before shipping have been helpful to prevent petunia melt-down.
+- The use of ethylene blockers (such as EthylBloc) before shipping have been helpful to prevent petunia melt-down.